-TutorMe is an online tutoring platform available to all current SWTJC students within Canvas LMS.
-Upswing offers tutoring in all subjects offered by SWTJC and tutors are available 24 hours a day, 7 days a week.
+TutorMe is an online tutoring platform available to all current SWTJC students.
+TutorMe offers tutoring in all subjects offered by SWTJC and tutors are available 24 hours a day, 7 days a week.
+Students can access TutorMe by logging into Canvas and click on the TutorMe icon.
+For questions or issues, please contact Ana Lisa Conde at analisamartinez@swtjc.edu.